 The definition of cosmos is a complete, orderly, harmonious system and here refers to the sources of the combined data which work in harmony to make the forest what it is.

-Semiconductor would like to thank: Matt Wilkinson, Forest Research, Forestry Commission England for the data.
+Matt Wilkinson, Forest Research, Forestry Commission England for the data.

 Julian Williams, Alice Holt Forest